platonic-io/detsys-testkit/demo/slides.md

 * Demo;

-* More detailed explaination of how the test library works, in particular:
+* More detailed explanation of how the test library works, in particular:
   - Elle checker;
   - Lineage-driven fault injection.